 Your dentist will schedule an appointment to conduct a thorough oral examination.
 This step may resemble a routine exam, but the exam’s focus will be to evaluate if dental implants will be an effective solution for your dental needs.
 Your dentist must gather enough information to accurately assess not only the damage to the tooth or teeth in question but also any other ongoing medical conditions.

-You can expect your dentist to use hand tools and x-rays for the examination.
+You can expect your dentist to use x-rays for the examination.
 Once your dentist has gathered enough information, he or she will provide you with a treatment plan tailored to your needs.

 Step 2: Extraction and Cleaning

 Before extraction, your dentist will speak with you to explain the local anesthesia and also verify any allergies you may have.
-You will not have to worry about any pain and will only feel a slight pull during the actual extraction.
+You will not have to worry about any pain and will only feel a pressure during the actual extraction.

 You may experience minor bleeding, particularly if your dentist had to remove any tooth roots.
 Just make sure to follow your dentist’s recommendations to avoid post-extraction pain.